 Although there are many causes for neck and back pain, this post will revolve around the infamous disc / disk herniation.
-A disc herniation can cause considerable pain and brings about the question; What is the best way to manage a disc herniation?
+Disc herniation treatment is an art due to it causing a considerable amount pain and brings about the question; What is the best way to manage a disc herniation?

 First, a disc herniation will cause dermatomal radiculopathy.
 Meaning that pain will be in typical locations on the body.
 I must say that if you are experiencing pain that radiates that you should see your doctor of chiropractic ASAP.

 You should goto the emergency room if you have: cauda equina syndrome, epidural abscess, or severe and progressive neuromotor deficits.